TianZerL/FCPP/readme.md

 </div>

 # FCPP
-FCPP is a simple and accurate FC/NES emulator in C++.
+FCPP is a cross-platform, simple and accurate FC/NES emulator in C++.
 FCPP is my undergraduate graduation project, but I hope not limited to this and make it better.

 # Screenshots
 ![Screenshots](/images/Screenshots.png)